 Impressively, the CX-8 also matches the CX-9 in having it’s ‘40’ section of the second row split fold on the passenger side, meaning the third row can be accessed from the kerb side with minimal disruption.
 This is not the case for many seven seaters, including the Acadia.

-As usual, this means little for my family given we don’t need the extra seats and always have a child seat mounted in this position, but it’s worth noting that the access gap with the seat fitted will lilith the third row for smaller children.
+As usual, this means little for my family given we don’t need the extra seats and always have a child seat mounted in this (safest) position, but it’s worth noting that the access gap with the seat fitted will limit the third row to smaller children.

 The petrol CX-8 Sport’s fuel consumption was always going to be an interesting detail, given it weighs 141kg more than the mechanically identical CX-5 Touring (albeit missing AWD mechanicals) we’ve lived with, and 168kg lighter than the turbocharged CX-9 Azami LE we tested more recently.
 The CX-5 returned an overall average L/100km of 8.9 and the bigger and more powerful CX-9 tallied 10.56.
 So the CX-8 Sport should fit somewhere between them, despite carrying an official combined figure of 8.1L/100km.
 Note that like the others, the CX-8 petrol only needs cheaper 91 RON unleaded to do it best.